 - Center for Global Education and Diversity

 - Student Mail

 - Veterans Affairs

-The Office of Student Affairs is responsible for all aspects of the following offices: Athletics, Career Services, University Health and Wellness Services, Residence Life, Student Development, Civic Engagement, Campus Interfaith Office, Financial Aid, Cooperative Education and Internship Office, the Center for Global Education and Diversity, the Learning Center, Advising Services, Act 101, and Upward Bound.
+The Office of Student Affairs is responsible for all aspects of the following offices: Athletics, the Center for Career Development and Internships, Campus Counseling, Health and Wellness Services, Residence Life, Student Development, Civic Engagement, Campus Interfaith Office, the Center for Global Education, Diversity and International Students.
 The Office of Student Affairs coordinates activities in the interest of providing quality services for all Wilkes students.